sce/flot/API.md

     values is needed.
 A plugin might use it to detect that it has been enabled and then turn on or off other options.

- - processRawData  [phase 3]
+ - `processRawData`  [phase 3]

     ```function(plot, series, data, datapoints)```

     Called before Flot copies and normalizes the raw data for the given
     series.
-If the function fills in datapoints.points with normalized
+If the function fills in `datapoints.points` with normalized
-    points and sets datapoints.pointsize to the size of the points,
+    points and sets `datapoints.pointsize` to the size of the points,
     Flot will skip the copying/normalization step for this series.

-    In any case, you might be interested in setting datapoints.format,
+    In any case, you might be interested in setting `datapoints.format`,
     an array of objects for specifying how a point is normalized and
     how it interferes with axis scaling.